gaboesquivel/gaboesquivel/content/projects/photo-and-go.md

 ---
 title: "Photo and Go"
 slug: "photo-and-go"
-description: "MyPhoto.com is an online platform for creating personalized photo products.
-I led the development of an innovative photo editor app and backend services integrated with existing e-commerce systems.\n My leadership role encompassed technical direction and execution, focusing on creating a smooth and intuitive user experience."
+description: "An online photo-product platform with a custom editor and backend integration into existing commerce systems."
 tech:
   - ReactJS
   - NodeJS